Dubai has a reputation as a city of glitz and glamour, but what does it really cost to visit Dubai?

 A good way to save is getting the Dubai Pass by iVenture.
 We give a full rundown of all its benefits and how the card works here, or try the GoCity Dubai Pass, great value if you’re visiting Dubai & Abu Dhabi

-How expensive is to visit ‘At The Top’ in Burj Khalifa
+How expensive is it to visit ‘At The Top’ in Burj Khalifa?

-The cheapest tickets which get you to level 124 & 125 are 149 AED for adults and 114 AED for children.
+The cheapest tickets which get you to levels 124 & 125 are 149 AED for adults and 114 AED for children.

 This is for non-primetime slots, pre-booked in advance.
 This can substantially increase for fast track tickets to 378 AED, or if you are after a bubbly package with access to the lounges on level 152-154 with refreshments and entertainment, you can look at paying 650 AED per person.
 And dinner at At.Mosphere, wow!

 How expensive are theme parks in Dubai?

 The theme parks at Dubai Parks & Resorts cost on average 298 AED for a one-day one-park pass or 355 AED for a two-park pass; it’s quite easy though to find 2-4-1 special deals.